wll199566/reading_list_about_life/The_Effective_Engineer.md

 **Focus on High-Leverage Activities**

-* **Use leverage to measure your engineering effectiveness.** Focus on what generates the highest return on investment for your time spent.
+* **Use leverage to measure your engineering effectiveness.** Focus on what generates the highest return on investment for your time spent (_Leverage = Impact produced / Time invested_).

 * **Systematically increase the leverage of your time.** Find ways to get an activity done more quickly, to increase the impact of an activity, or to shift to activities with higher leverage.